SalishSeaCast/tools/docs/SalishSeaCmd/salishsea-cmd.rst

   open boundary conditions,
   etc. are found.

-* The :kbd:`runs directory` key gives the path to the directory where run directories will be created by the :command:`salishsea prepare` sub-command.
+* The :kbd:`runs directory` key gives the path to the directory where run directories will be created by the :command:`salishsea run` (or :command:`salishsea prepare`) sub-command.

 The :kbd:`grid` section of the file contains 2 keys that provide the names of the coordinates and bathymetry files to use for the run.
 Those file are presumed to be in the :file:`grid/` directory of the :ref:`NEMO-forcing-repo` clone pointed to by the :kbd:`forcing` key in the :kbd:`paths` section.